Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 # init-esphome-installer
 ## Repository for init-esphome command installer and init-esphome command for Debian-style Linux.

-The init-esphome script creates project folders, already ready set-up to accomplish professional IOT node development, using the ESPHome component software framework, in a Visual Studio Code environment.
+The init-esphome script creates project folders, ready set-up to accomplish professional IOT node development, using the ESPHome component software framework, in a Visual Studio Code environment.

 ### Prerequisites